 The summer work program was partly funded by a Mineral Incentive Program ("MIP").
 This program was initially started in 2014 by the government of the Northwest Territories ("NWT") to provide funding to prospectors and exploration companies who propose new exploration projects or are already carrying out NWT mineral exploration work.
 The MIP is intended to stimulate and sustain mineral exploration activities throughout the NWT and reduce the risk associated with grass roots mineral exploration.
-TerraX's application of innovative exploration research methods on its YCG project resulted in an award of \$120,000 from the MIP.
+TerraX's application of innovative exploration research methods on its YCG project resulted in an award of upwards of \$120,000 from the MIP.
 The support shown through the MIP is seen by TerraX as a progressive move by the NWT government to sustain mining as an important economic driver in the NWT economy.

-In December 2016 TerraX announced the results of surface sampling at the Sam Otto target area that returned grab samples up to 72.6 g/t Au from the Main and Hanging Wall mineralized structures on the Sam Otto target area (news release December 14, 2016) and samples as high as 66.7 g/t Au from the Dave's Pond structure immediately to the west (news release December 1, 2016).
+In December 2016, TerraX announced the results of surface sampling at the Sam Otto target area that returned grab samples up to 72.6 g/t Au from the Main and Hanging Wall mineralized structures on the Sam Otto target area (news release December 14, 2016) and samples as high as 66.7 g/t Au from the Dave's Pond structure immediately to the west (news release December 1, 2016).
 These three structures form part of one large and highly prospective gold bearing system in the Sam Otto area, with multiple shear hosted mineralized zones extending 1-2 km in strike length and 500 meters across strike.

 The Sam Otto sampling has extended the Main Zone north and south from the drilling completed in the winter 2016 program that included 49.70 m @ 1.00 g/t Au and 30.70 m @ 1.33 g/t Au (news release April 13, 2016), and it has defined new mineralization on the Hanging Wall zone 50 meters to the east.
-A map of the sampling at Sam Otto is available on our web site under "Sam Otto 2016 Field Exploration" under the "Northbelt" project section.

 The three Sam Otto mineralized structures (Main, Hanging Wall and Dave's Pond) are visible in geophysical and LiDAR surveys along more than 2 km of strike length and each mineralized shear extends across 50-100 meters in width.
 The most pronounced structures occur in low areas with no outcrop, but sufficient rock exposure was sampled to determine the high gold potential.
-Within this area, 54 grab samples returned values greater than 0.50 g/t

-Au, with 40 samples greater than 1.00 g/t Au, of which 12 samples were between 3.00 and 10.00 g/t Au, with two high value of 39.4 and 72.6 g/t Au, as indicated on the Sam Otto sampling map available on our web site.
+Within this area, 54 grab samples returned values greater than 0.50 g/t Au, with 40 samples greater than 1.00 g/t Au, of which 12 samples were between 3.00 and 10.00 g/t Au, with two high value of 39.4 and 72.6 g/t Au, as indicated on the Sam Otto sampling map available on our web site.